state-space-models/cuthbert/linearize/README.md

 - `linearize_log_density`: Linearize a conditional log density around given points.
 - `linearize_moments`: Linearize conditional mean and Cholesky covariance functions around a given point.
+- `linearize_taylor`: Linearize a log potential function around a given point using Taylor expansion.

 Linearization with sigma points can also be found in the [`quadrature`](/quadrature) sub-repository.